FOSSRIT/HowToFOSS/chapters/bizleg-case-studies/startups/Lantern.md

 > Is this the kind of structure you would enjoy working in?
 Why, or why not?

-Hard to say, as it really doesn’t have a formal structure outside of “There is this thing to work on, someone should work on it”.
+Hard to say, as it really doesnâ€™t have a formal structure outside of â€œThere is this thing to work on, someone should work on itâ€.

 ## Technology/Product